 Kingston is located near a large body of water (e.g., ocean, sea, or large lake).
 This section reports on the wide-area average surface temperature of that water.

 The average water temperature experiences significant seasonal variation over the course of the year.

-The time of year with warmer water lasts for 2.7 months, from July 3 to September 25, with an average temperature above 64°F. The day of the year with the warmest water is August 8, with an average temperature of 71°F.
+The time of year with warmer water lasts for 2.7 months, from July 3 to September 25, with an average temperature above 64°F. The month of the year in Kingston with the warmest water is August, with an average temperature of 70°F.

-The time of year with cooler water lasts for 4.6 months, from December 19 to May 5, with an average temperature below 42°F. The day of the year with the coolest water is March 5, with an average temperature of 35°F.
+The time of year with cooler water lasts for 4.6 months, from December 19 to May 5, with an average temperature below 42°F. The month of the year in Kingston with the coolest water is March, with an average temperature of 35°F.

 To characterize how pleasant the weather is in Kingston throughout the year, we compute two travel scores.

 The tourism score favors clear, rainless days with perceived temperatures between 65°F and 80°F. Based on this score, the best time of year to visit Kingston for general outdoor tourist activities is from late June to early September, with a peak score in the third week of July.

 The beach/pool score favors clear, rainless days with perceived temperatures between 75°F and 90°F. Based on this score, the best time of year to visit Kingston for hot-weather activities is from mid July to mid August, with a peak score in the last week of July.

 For each hour between 8:00 AM and 9:00 PM of each day in the analysis period (1980 to 2016), independent scores are computed for perceived temperature, cloud cover, and total precipitation.
 Those scores are combined into a single hourly composite score, which is then aggregated into days, averaged over all the years in the analysis period, and smoothed.